 LORI GREENBERG

-She has been writing/developing her own animated series and previously worked as a Creative Director/Producer at UBO, developing various online animated series.
+She previously worked as a Creative Director/Producer at UBO, developing various online animated series.
 She has performed readings of her work at such venues as NoSeNo, Little Club 57, The Pyramid Club, The Library Lounge/The Telephone Bar.
+She is also the creator of The Restricted Foodie, a humorous blog about being a woman of food, in spite of an insidious array of food allergies, and is a frequent contributor to Bowery Boogie.

 Contact us Press info